FAQ

 A visit to Liljevalchs can take everything from an hour to a full day.
 Below, you’ll find some suggestions on how to plan your visit depending on how much time you have.

-Focus on one of our exhibitions, so that you have time to see it properly, Vårsalongen 2026 or When We See Us – A Century of Black Figuration in Painting.
-If you’re visiting on a Tuesday-Friday we recommend that you join one of our free brief introductions to the exhibitions, held by one of our knowledgeable art hosts, 12PM for When We See Us and 3PM for Vårsalongen.
+Focus on one of our current exhibitions, Ylva Snöfrid’s The House of the Muses or When We See Us – A Century of Black Figuration in Painting.
+If you’re visiting on a Tuesday-Sunday, we kindly recommend you to join a free introduction of the exhibition, given by one of our guides, at 12 PM and 3 PM.

-Two hours is enough time to see both of our exhibitions, Vårsalongen 2026 and When We See Us – A Century of Black Figuration in Painting.
-If you’re visiting on a Tuesday-Friday we recommend that you join one of our free brief introductions to the exhibitions, held by one of our knowledgeable art hosts, 12PM for When We See Us and 3PM for Vårsalongen.
-Complete your visit by having a look in our shop located in Liljevalchs+, or by having a coffee at our café Blå+.
+Two hours is enough time to see both Ylva Snöfrid’s exhibition The House of the Muses and When We See Us – A Century of Black Figuration in Painting.
+If you’re visiting on a Tuesday-Sunday, we kindly recommend you to join a free introduction of the exhibition given by one of our guides, at 12 PM and 3 PM.
+Round off your visit by stopping by our shop located in Liljevalchs+ or by having a coffee at Blå+.

 If you have a full day: